mobxjs/mobx-state-tree/README.md

 * CDN: https://unpkg.com/mobx-state-tree/mobx-state-tree.umd.js (exposed as `window.mobxStateTree`)
 * JSBin [playground](http://jsbin.com/petoxeheta/edit?html,js,console) (without UI)

+Typescript typings are included in the packages.
+Use `module: "commonjs"` or `moduleResolution: "node"` to make sure they are picked up automatically in any consuming project.

 # Philosophy & Overview

 `mobx-state-tree` is a state container that combines the _simplicity and ease of mutable data_ with the _traceability of immutable data_ and the _reactiveness and performance of observable data_.